johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 ## Conclusion

-I do not see amplification/task and mesh shaders as a suitable replacement for hardware tessellation in its current form---at least not for every use case.
-I attribute the reasons mainly to the following limits of payload data and task shader limits:
+In its current form, amplification (task) and mesh shaders do not appear to me as being a universal replacement for hardware tessellation.
+The primary limitations stem from payload handling and task shader constraints:
-- There is only one payload per task shader workgroup
+- A task shader workgroup can have only one payload.
 - Only the first lane of a workgroup is allowed to declare how many mesh shader instances to spawn for the entire workgroup.
 (See [SPIR-V registry](https://github.khronos.org/SPIRV-Registry/extensions/EXT/SPV_EXT_mesh_shader.html) regarding `EmitMeshTasksEXT`, and the [DirectX specification](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/MeshShader.md) regarding `MeshPayload`).
-- Smaller workgroup sizes can typically lead to suboptimal GPU utilization.
+- Smaller workgroup sizes typically underutilize GPU parallelism.
-- Payload is recommended to be kept small (e.g., below 236 or 108 bytes in the article [Using Mesh Shaders for Professional Graphics](https://developer.nvidia.com/blog/using-mesh-shaders-for-professional-graphics/) by Christoph Kubisch).
+- Payload size is expected to remain small (e.g., as suggested in [Using Mesh Shaders for Professional Graphics](https://developer.nvidia.com/blog/using-mesh-shaders-for-professional-graphics/) by Christoph Kubisch).

-While I do believe that heavily optimized mesh shading implementations can reach similar performance as hardware tessellation for some use cases, the tessellation programming interface seems so much simpler---achieving the same goal with much less implementation effort, since GPU vendors have spent so much time in optimally distributing workload across a GPU.
-This is obvious from, e.g., the description of the _Work Distribution Crossbar_ in [Fast Tessellated Rendering on Fermi](https://www.highperformancegraphics.org/previous/www_2010/media/Hot3D/HPG2010_Hot3D_NVIDIA.pdf) by Tim Purcell: Very complex parallel mechanics behind a relatively simple programming interface.
+While I believe that highly optimized mesh shading pipelines may achieve performance parity with hardware tessellation in certain scenarios, the tessellation pipeline remains significantly simpler to program.
+This simplicity reflects years of vendor-driven optimization in workload distribution across GPU architectures, as described as _Work Distribution Crossbar_ in [Fast Tessellated Rendering on Fermi](https://www.highperformancegraphics.org/previous/www_2010/media/Hot3D/HPG2010_Hot3D_NVIDIA.pdf) by Tim Purcell.

-The only real benefit of amplification/task and mesh shaders I see right now are controlled and well-defined subgroup operations, just like in ordinary compute shaders.
-Let's see what the future has in store for mesh shading.
+The only real benefit of amplification/task and mesh shaders in tessellation scenarios appears to be their support for controlled and well-defined subgroup operations, like in conventional compute shaders.
+I welcome further discussion down below, and I'm particularly interested in counterarguments or descriptions of mesh shading features that I have overlooked in my analysis.
+In any case, I am curious how mesh shaders will evolve with future extensions and improvements.